lbarchive/b.py/README.md

 `markup_prefix` and `markup_suffix` can be useful for adding header and footer content for posts.
 Another useful case in reStructuredText is you can use it for setting up some directives, for example `.. sectnum::`, so you can ensure all posts have prefixing section number if in use conjunction with `.. contents::`.

 If `smartypants` is enabled, then all generated HTML from markup processor will be processed by [smartypants][] library.

+### AsciiDoc

+No options are available at this moment.

 ### Markdown